Willden Fort: Occupation

 Willden Fort was first occupied during the spring of 1860, and the Willden family lived there continuously until 1865 when a combination of Indian attacks due to Utah's Black Hawk War and a very harsh winter that killed most of the family's livestock convinced the Willdens to return to Beaver, Utah.

 While the Willdens occupied the fort, they received a continuous stream of visitors, because Willden Fort was located along the Mormon Road, a major travel corridor between Salt Lake City and Los Angeles, and was at a convenient stopping place.
 Some of the prominent visitors who stayed at the fort were Brigham Young, Lorenzo Snow, John Taylor and Ezra T. Benson.
 After the abandonment of Willden Fort, Brigham Young directed Ira Hinckley to construct a new fort on the same location.
 The Willden family returned to Willden Fort to assist with the construction of Cove Fort.
 Willden Fort also briefly housed the telegraph office during the construction of Cove Fort, making it the site of the first telegraph in Millard County, Utah.

 Archaeological excavation

 In 1996, the Archaeology Department at Brigham Young University organized and conducted an excavation at the location where Willden Fort is thought to have been located.
 Willden family descendants were interviewed to determine the most likely location and teams of students and professors from the university carefully excavated the site.
 No remnants of the fort or house were found.

 Recognition

-On September 21, 1996, the LDS Church organized a ceremony and provided a plaque to commemorate the history of the site and honor the Willden family for their contributions to the history of the region and to Cove Fort.
+On September 21, 1996, the Church of the Latter Day Saints organized a ceremony and provided a plaque to commemorate the history of the site and honor the Willden family for their contributions to the history of the region and to Cove Fort.
 The ceremony was attended by 850 descendants of Charles and his wife Eleanor.